Trump moving forward with border wall, weighs refugee cuts

 There is also likely to be an exception in the refugee stoppage for those fleeing religious persecution if their religion is a minority in their country.
 That exception could cover Christians fleeing Muslim-majority nations.

 As president, Trump can use an executive order to halt refugee processing.
 President George W. Bush used that same power in the immediate aftermath of the Sept.
-11 terrorist attacks.
+11 attacks on the U.S. homeland.
 Refugee security vetting was reviewed and the process was restarted several months later.

 Other executive actions expected Wednesday include bolstering border patrol agents and ending what Republicans have argued is a catch-and-release system at the border.
 Currently, some immigrants caught crossing the border illegally are given notices to report back to immigration officials at a later date.